Frugal Innovation for Sustainable Global Development (LDE)

 In the minor you will critically explore the widely acclaimed potential of frugal innovation to contribute to processes of local and global sustainable transformation that could benefit people and planet.
 You will study frugal innovation through various lenses, such as development, technology and entrepreneurship, which will familiarise you with the current academic and policy debates on frugal innovation.

-The field assignments take place between November 2021 and January 2022, and are mostly located in countries in the global South.
+The field assignments take place between November 2022 and January 2023.
 The field assignment is done in a multidisciplinary group of three or four students.
-There is also the possibility to conduct a field assignment in the Netherlands.
-From a list of available providers, you can indicate your preference before the minor commences, but in consultation with the field assignment providers, the minor coordination team will decide upon the final allocation and group compositions.
+From a diverse list of challenges , you can indicate your interest before the minor commences, but in consultation with the field assignment providers, the minor coordination team will decide upon the final allocation and group compositions.